mailcow/mailcow-dockerized-docs/docs/getstarted/prerequisite-system.en.md

 !!! failure "Not supported"
 	**OpenVZ, Virtuozzo and LXC**

-ClamAV and Solr can be greedy with RAM.
-You may disable them in `mailcow.conf` by settings `SKIP_CLAMD=y` and `SKIP_SOLR=y`.
+ClamAV and Flatcurve (FTS Engine) can be greedy with RAM.
+You may disable them in `mailcow.conf` by settings `SKIP_CLAMD=y` and `SKIP_FTS=y`.

 !!! info
-	We are aware that a pure MTA can run on 128 MiB RAM. mailcow is a full-grown and ready-to-use groupware with many extras making life easier. mailcow comes with a webserver, webmailer, ActiveSync (MS), antivirus, antispam, indexing (Solr), document scanner (Oletools), SQL (MariaDB), Cache (Redis), MDA, MTA, various web services etc.
+	We are aware that a pure MTA can run on 128 MiB RAM. mailcow is a full-grown and ready-to-use groupware with many extras making life easier. mailcow comes with a webserver, webmailer, ActiveSync (MS), antivirus, antispam, indexing, document scanner (Oletools), SQL (MariaDB), Cache (Redis), MDA, MTA, various web services etc.

 A single SOGo worker **can** acquire ~350 MiB RAM before it gets purged.
 The more ActiveSync connections you plan to use, the more RAM you will need.
 A default configuration spawns 20 workers.